Miku Kanemura: Personal life

-In January 2024, Kanemura revealed that she was in her third year of studying photography at the College of Art, Nihon University.
-In March 2025, she graduated from Nihon University.

 Kanemura's granduncle, chocolatier Masakazu Kobayashi, is the inventor of ganache-based delicacy nama chocolate (生チョコレート) and co-creator of the similar Meiji Meltykiss chocolate.

 Discography

-Kanemura has participated in all Hinatazaka46 title songs, as well as the all-member and second generation member songs by Hiragana Keyakizaka46 since "Kaze ni Fukarete mo" (2017) and by Hinatazaka46.
-She was the center (lead performer) for the title song "Tteka" (2021) and co-center for "Onegai Bach!"
-(2025) and has been on the front row of the choreography of all title songs since "Sonna Koto Nai yo" (2020).
+Kanemura has been in the original lineups of all Hinatazaka46 title songs and was the center (lead performer) for the title songs "Tteka" (2021) and co-center for "Onegai Bach!"
+(2025).
 Other prominent appearances include: